Deep Sky

 Old images from New Belgrade

-These are among the first images that I have taken through a telescope.
-The building that I live in is located in the densely populated area of New Belgrade, with gross light pollution and unstable air.
-Fortunately, my building is one of the tallest in the area, and the roof perimeter has a rather high rim that acts as a shade, so it was possible to catch some starlight from there.
+These are among the first images that I took through a telescope.
+The building that I lived in was located in the densely populated area of New Belgrade, with gross light pollution and unstable air.
+Fortunately, that building was one of the tallest in the area, and the roof perimeter had a rather high rim that acted as a shade, so it was possible to catch some starlight from there.
 All components of the imaging system were still in their juvenile phase, rodeo ride would be a mild comparison to the manual guiding of the TAL 200K's GM3-RA mount through a clumsy 50mm f/14 refractor.
 But in the end, robust Russian design proved that there was ample space for improvement, and the astrophotography adventures begun.